-Bromma is the industry’s most experienced spreader manufacturer, known worldwide for crane spreaders of exceptional reliability.
+Bromma is industry’s most experienced spreader manufacturer.

 Bromma is a company that customers can rely on.

 Our testing, manufacturing and service systems are first-rate.
 Bromma finite element modeling (FEM) software allows us to study, model and analyze stresses within the spreader.
 This helps us to understand and predict how spreaders are going to handle accumulated fatigue.
 Moreover, prior to delivery, every Bromma spreader undergoes extensive testing of functions such as twistlocks, flipper arms and telescopic movements.

 Bromma spreader manufacturing plant has the largest capacity in world.

 Our manufacturing plant reflects Bromma’s commitment to excellence in spreader design and manufacturing.
 As a result, Bromma was awarded ISO3834, ISO9001, ISO14001 and ISO45001 certification for all its manufacturing sites.
 At our factories a combination of automated rapid arc welding and manual welding is used.
 We ensure that welding inspections are performed according to the international standards.
 In fact, all welding is mainly carried out in specially designed jigs in order to get the best performance possible.